casdoor/casdoor-website/docs/how-to-connect/mcp/overview.md

 | **Token** | Bearer token used to authenticate with the external server |
 | **Tools** | List of tools fetched from the server; each tool can be individually allowed or blocked |

+If the external server trusts Casdoor as its OAuth provider, you don't have to paste a token by hand.
+Once you've selected an **Application**, click the **Get access token** button next to the **Token** field: Casdoor issues an OAuth access token for the currently signed-in user against that application and fills it into the field automatically.
+The button is disabled until an application is chosen, since the token is minted in that application's auth context.
+You can still enter a token manually if the server uses credentials issued elsewhere.

 When you save the configuration, Casdoor automatically fetches the tool list from the remote server and stores it.
 Use the **Sync** button on the server edit page to refresh the tool list at any time without re-saving the full configuration.
 The sync operation preserves the `IsAllowed` setting for any tools that already exist; new tools discovered during sync are enabled by default.
 Use the **Clear** button (next to Sync) to remove all stored tools for the server without fetching new ones—useful when you want to reset the tool list before re-syncing or decommissioning a server.

 After initialization, send a notification to indicate the client is ready: